 Business Day TV speaks to African Rail Industry Association CEO Mesela Nhlapo

 Credit bureau sees more defaults ahead as central bank increases interest rates

 The improved sentiment is a result of increased merchandise export and import volumes and more new vehicles sold, Sacci report says

 Attorney-general Merrick Garland says there is 'substantial public interest in the matter'

 Top swimmers have a rivalry that could develop into one of SA sport’s greatestt

 The Italian SUV outguns the Bentley Bentayga's record

 Pursuant to the Constitutional Court judgment in the New Nation Movement case, it is likely that the electoral system will be altered to incorporate some form of constituency representation.
 While the legislative changes being considered by parliament are aimed at satisfying the ruling of the court, it is also an opportunity to improve parliamentary representation in SA and strengthen the basis of our constitutional democracy.

 The amendment of the electoral system must, however, take into account the trade-offs inherent to changing electoral systems.
 The two most important principles guiding an electoral system are accountability and fairness; others include simplicity and inclusivity.
 Accountability means representatives should be held responsible for their performance by constituents, and constituents should have a way to register their disappointment or approval of the conduct of their representatives...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.